RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

     <img src="Images/Case07.jpeg" alt="Description" width="800">
 </p>

+**A small bulge?**

+After cleaning and retrobrighting I notice somethat that I did not notice at the starting point.
+There are two bulging spots on the outside of the bottom cover (and one on the inside).
+These two bulges were present before refurbish (can be seen in the pictures in the "Starting Point" chapter). [(Starting Point)](#starting-point).

 **Footnotes**
 [^1]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 10.0 mm
 [^2]: Phillips pan head (5.5mm), Sheet metal screw, Fully threaded, Thread diameter: 3.0 mm, Fastener length: 6.5 mm